What is Darzalex Faspro?

 What is the most important information I should know about Darzalex Faspro?

-Darzalex Faspro may be used with other medicines called lenalidomide and dexamethasone.
-You should also read the Medication Guide that comes with lenalidomide if you use Darzalex Faspro with lenalidomide.
+Darzalex Faspro may be used with other medicines called lenalidomide or thalidomide and dexamethasone.
+You should also read the Medication Guide that comes with lenalidomide or thalidomide if you use Darzalex Faspro with lenalidomide or thalidomide.
 You can ask your healthcare provider or pharmacist for information about dexamethasone.

 Who should not use Darzalex Faspro?